EitanVeryKatz/DonkeyKong-Official/README.md

-the following repository contains my mpeer's and mine final project for the c++ oop course in the degree.
+The following repository contains my peer's and my final project for the C++ OOP course in my degree.
-I append the task specifications below.
+I have appended the task specifications below.

 Requirements and Guidelines